Jared Kushner is in Iraq

 - He is traveling with Dunford

-(CNN)White House senior adviser Jared Kushner is in Iraq, a senior administration official confirmed to CNN.
+(CNN)White House senior adviser Jared Kushner traveled to Iraq this weekend and is expected back in the United States early this week, a senior administration official told CNN.

-Kushner, President Donald Trump's son-in-law, was invited by the chairman of the Joint Chiefs of Staff, Joseph Dunford, and is traveling with him, the source said.
-Further details were not immediately available.
+Kushner, President Donald Trump's son-in-law, was invited by the chairman of the Joint Chiefs of Staff, Joseph Dunford, and is traveling with him, sources told CNN.

+A senior administration official declined to say Sunday evening what was on Kushner's itinerary in Iraq, his first visit to the country since assuming a broad portfolio of foreign affairs in the Trump presidency.

 The New York Times first reported Kushner's trip.